Open your LLC in SC without the hassle.

 Open an LLC in South Carolina, Hassle-Free

-All limited liability companies should create an operating agreement.
-This document dictates how the business is run.
-Even if two or more friends create the business, you should have an operating agreement.
+Even if it’s friends or family that create the business, you should have an operating agreement.
 That way, when one of the members questions the actions or inactions of another member, you can fall back on the operating agreement.

 Is an operating agreement mandatory?

-South Carolina does not require an LLC to have an operating agreement.
-The agreement is not filed with the Secretary of State.
-However, each LLC should have a detailed operating agreement, and every member and managing member, if the LLC has managing members, should have a copy of the operating agreement.
+South Carolina does not require LLC’s to have an operating agreement.
+The agreement is also not filed with the Secretary of State.
+However, it is best practice for each LLC to have a detailed operating agreement, and every member and managing member (if the LLC has managing members) should have a copy of the operating agreement.

-All businesses must pay taxes at the local, state, and federal levels.
-Whether a business pays a certain tax depends on the locality of the business.
-Usually, if a tax is at the state level, everyone pays it.
-Counties and cities might have extra taxes for businesses within those jurisdictions.
+In general, businesses must pay taxes at the local, state, and federal levels, and some taxes depend on the locality of the business.
+Usually, if a tax is at the state level everyone pays it, and in addition to that counties and cities might have extra taxes for businesses within their jurisdiction.

 LLC taxation is complex.
-The Internal Revenue Service has rules based on how you set up the LLC.
+The Internal Revenue Service has rules based on how you set up the LLC, and in general, LLCs are not taxed at the federal level.
+Therefore, you’ll need to further understand the possibilities and determine which is best for your LLC structure and needs.

 If the LLC is a multi-member LLC, the taxes pass through to the individual taxpayers’ personal income tax returns.
-Each member pays taxes on the income pursuant to the percentage of ownership in the LLC.
-The tax rate is based on each individual’s personal tax rate.
-Thus, if the LLC has two owners and one has a 60 percent stake while the other has a 40 percent stake, the owner with the 60 percent stake pays 60 percent of the business taxes.
-The other owner pays 40 percent.
+Each member pays taxes on the income according to the percentage of their ownership in the LLC.
+The tax rate is based on each individual’s tax rate.
+Thus, if the LLC has two owners and one has a 60% stake while the other has a 40% stake, the owner with the 60% stake pays 60% of the business taxes.
+The other owner pays 40%.

 Multi-member LLCs must file Form 1065, U.S. Return of Partnership Income, every year.
 They must also file Schedule K-1 by March 15 of every year.

 The LLC members can choose to classify the LLC as a C-corporation or an S-corporation.
-If taxed as a C-corporation, you must file Form 8832 with the IRS.
-The LLC is then subject to the federal corporate tax rate, which is 21 percent as of the second quarter of 2022.
+If taxed as a C-corporation, you’ll file Form 8832 with the IRS.
+The LLC is then subject to the federal corporate tax rate, which is 21% as of the second quarter of 2022.
 You would file taxes on Form 1120 on your income tax return.

-If you wish to opt for S-corporation status, you must file Form 2553 with the IRS.
-The IRS taxes an S-corporation as if it were a pass-through entity, much like a sole proprietorship.
-However, salary and distributions are taxed differently.
-If you elect for the S-corporation status, you will file Form 1120S on your income tax return.
+If you wish to file as an S-corporation instead, you’ll need to file Form 2553 with the IRS.
+The IRS taxes an S-corporation as if it were a pass-through entity, much like a sole proprietorship, but salary and distributions are taxed differently.
+If you go with the S-corporation status, you will file Form 1120S on your income tax return.

 Corporations, including LLCs that opt for the C-corp designation, must file a corporate tax return.
 You must also file Form CL-1 with the South Carolina Department of Revenue.
 Estimated tax payments are made using Form SC1120-CDP or online via MyDORWAY.
 If an LLC has employees, withholds taxes, or makes retail sales, it must also file SCDOR-111 Business Tax Application.